Eisenhower Matrix for Life Direction

 • Set long-term personal and professional goals

-• Cultivate meaningful relationships and community
+• Cultivate meaningful relationships with intention

 DELEGATE